MakerXStudio/algorand-sandbox-dev/README.md

 # algorand-sandbox-dev

-This repo is loosely based on [Algorand's official sandbox](https://github.com/algorand/sandbox), but solves some performance problems which impact local development and CI/CD usage.
+This repo is loosely based on [Algorand's official sandbox](https://github.com/algorand/sandbox), but solves some performance and experience problems which impact local development and CI/CD usage.

+The key problems we resolve are:

+* Long build times for CI/CD
+* Slow devnet + indexer performance
+* Ability to use cross-platform (e.g. on Windows)

 This project was developed by [MakerX](https://makerx.com.au/) to help us with our initiatives, but we are happily providing it for the Algorand community to use as Open Source.